Iran says documents on alleged atom bomb research are full of mistakes

 It said Iranian officials had also given "pieces of evidence" during meetings in October and November indicating that documents shown by the IAEA were fabricated.

-They "are full of mistakes and contain fake names with specific pronunciations, which only point toward a certain member of the IAEA as their forger", it said.
+They "are full of mistakes and contain fake names with specific pronunciations, which only point towards a certain member of the IAEA as their forger", it said.

 The Iranian statement was in contrast to the IAEA's assessment in a report last month which said Iran had so far failed to address suspicions it may have worked on designing an atomic bomb.